 It’s a lot to ask a young person to jump from entry-level tennis to the provincial competitive junior circuit.
 The Rogers Rookie Tour makes that jump more of a step, allowing junior players to play competitive tennis at an introductory level.
 Some of these young faces may be ones to watch in the years to come, while countless others will also triumph just because they’ve discovered a passion that will be with them for a lifetime.

 For information on hosting a Rogers Rookie Tour tournament, please check out the following resources:

-- Promotional Flyer for How to Join a Rogers Rookie Tour
+- How to Join a Rogers Rookie Tour?

 - Steps for Running a Rogers Rookie Tour Event

 If you have any further questions about the Rogers Rookie Tour, please email email@example.com.